microsoft/aitour-azure-openai-assistants/session-delivery-resources/demos-2-3/README.md

 ### Demo 3

+#### Deploy Azure AI Agent Service Resources

-The objective is to learn about Azure OpenAI Assistants using the Azure OpenAI API.
+The objective is to learn about Azure AI Agent Service.
 There are copious notes in the Jupyter Notebook to help you understand the code.

 1. Run the Jupyter Notebook **demo-3-contoso-sales-analysis.ipynb**.
-1. Set up the .env file with the Azure OpenAI key, endpoint, and deployment.
+2. Set up the .env file with the Azure OpenAI key, endpoint, and deployment.
-1. Run the **[Contoso Sales Analysis Assistant](demo-3-contoso-sales-analysis.ipynb)** Jupyter Notebook.
+3. Run the **[Contoso Sales Analysis with Azure AI Agent Service](demo-3-contoso-sales-analysis-agents-service.ipynb)** Jupyter Notebook.
 Note, you'll be prompted to select a kernel source.
 Select the Python Environments, then select the **Recommended** Python environment.

 ### Demo 3 with Azure AI Agents Service